joshbegley/nyt-latest/README.md

 `By Chris Cameron`\
 https://nytimes.com/live/2024/09/28/us/harris-trump-election/heres-the-latest-on-the-presidential-race

-**Election Live Updates: Vance Makes Last Campaign Stops Before V.P.
+**Election Live Updates: Vance and Walz Campaign in Swing States Before V.P.
 Debate**\
-`Senator JD Vance, Donald Trump’s running mate, has a pair of events in the crucial battleground of Pennsylvania.
-Mr. Trump heads to Wisconsin as Kamala Harris is set to fund-raise in California.`\
+`Senator JD Vance has two events in Pennsylvania and Gov. Tim Walz is stumping in Michigan.
+New polling shows the presidential race is a tight in two crucial Rust Belt states.`\
 https://nytimes.com/live/2024/09/28/us/harris-trump-election

 **Molly Recommends Small Takes on Big Ideas, and a Novel of Sisterhood**\